GlareDB/glaredb.github.io/docs/data-sources/supported/clickhouse.md

 <!-- markdownlint-enable MD022 -->

-Postgres is able to be used as an external data source.
+ClickHouse is able to be used as an external data source.
 Either an entire database or a single table may be added as a data source.

 <!-- prettier-ignore-start -->